Zesshii/Realtime-Speech-Chatbot/README.md

 2. Click Recording tab and you can see Stereo Mix of Realtek Audio.
 3. Right-click Stereo Mix --> Enable.
 Click Apply and click OK to enable Realtek Stereo Mix in Windows 10.

-b) Now, define the OUTPUT_FILE and find your DEVICE_INDEX:
+b) Now, define the OUTPUT_FILE in main.py and find your device_index:
-1. OUTPUT_FILE must be the file location of a file in .json format.
+1. OUTPUT_FILE must be the file path/location of a file in .json format.
 2. Run the program, and when prompted say y to see a list of devices.
 5. Get the index of the Stereo Mix (Realtek(R) Audio) device.
 6. Input the device index when prompted.